Infineon/BlockchainSecurity2Go-Python-Library/examples/get-card-info/README.md

 # Getting basic card information example

-This example shows you how with just a few lines of code you can get the basic card information of your BlockSecurity2Go card.
+This example shows you how with just a few lines of code you can get the basic card information of your Blockchain Security 2Go card.

 First the main blocksec2go library will be imported, since it provides us with an easy way to talk with the card reader and more importantly with the card itself: